GiovanniL19/material-management/README.md

 # Material-management

-The material management is designed for a bike company, it stores and manages suppliers, stock and deliveries.
-Users can also create orders to suppliers.
+University Assignment: The materials management is designed for a bike company, it stores and manages suppliers, stock and deliveries.

 ## Prerequisites